Project Update: April 2019

 The Salhouse team will be on hand, and as part of the celebration FREE ferry trips have been provided for the day by the project, working in partnership with Salhouse to take you on an adventure, across Salhouse Broad, along the River Bure to reach the Hoveton Great Broad Nature Trail.

 As well as the 18th May celebrations lots more activities are planned for the coming year so please WATCH THIS SPACE!
-And check out our listings in the Broadcaster magazine and online in our “What’s happening” section.
+And check out our listings in the Broadcaster magazine and online in our “What’s on” section.